elephantscale/internet2-cloud-course-v2/labs/08-containers/docker.md

 sudo docker run --rm  -p 80:80  nginx
 ```

-if you want to run docker without sudo, try this
+if you want to run docker without sudo, do this

 ```bash
 sudo usermod -aG docker $(whoami)